“Unconstitutional Love”

 Program

-Presented by West Space and Made in Palestine with guest speakers Uncle Ihab Alazhari (Sit Intifada), Dew & Izzy (Stitch Intifada), and Dana Alshaer (Uni Melb for Palestine).
+Guest speakers include: Uncle Ihab Alazhari (Sit Intifada), Dew & Izzy (Stitch Intifada), and Dana Alshaer (University of Melbourne for Palestine).

-Kyra Mancktelow was joined by Agency Curator Coby Edgar to discuss the stories and histories that inform Unconstitutional Love.
+Kyra Mancktelow and Coby Edgar, Curator, Agency Projects, discuss the stories and histories that inform Unconstitutional Love.

 Kyra Mancktelow’s multidisciplinary practice investigates legacies of colonialism, posing important questions such as how we remember and acknowledge Indigenous histories.
 A Quandamooka artist with links to the Mardigan people of Cunnamulla, Kyra’s practice includes printmaking, ceramics, and sculpture – each applying a unique and distinct aesthetic.
 Kyra works with various materials to share her rich heritage, stories, and traditions to educate audiences and strengthen her connection to Country.